Pastor Transition

 What is the process for finding our new Lead Pastor?

 The framework of the process, both in terms of qualifications and the process itself, is defined by our Constitution.
 Unlike in some denominations, our church is autonomous so we are responsible for seeking out and hiring a new Lead Pastor.
 There is no higher denominational organization that will assign us a Pastor.
 There are a few steps to take to lay the groundwork for a successful search.
-Once those steps are taken, the Search and Selection Team will be assembled as per the constitution.
-The team will then determine the order of their steps in searching and selecting a pastor.
-When they have narrowed the candidates down to 1, the congregation will have the opportunity to hear him preach, meet him, and ultimately be involved in voting to affirm the recommendation of the Search and Selection Team.
+Now that the Pastor Search and Selection Team is in place, the team has determined to follow a 5 phase process of searching and selecting a pastor.
+The 5 phases include - Setup, Study, Search, Select, Support.
+When they have narrowed the candidates down to 1 candidate, the congregation will have the opportunity to hear him preach, meet him, and ultimately be involved in voting to affirm the recommendation of the Search and Selection Team.

 Who is on the Search and Selection Team?